henrikrank/tpl-2022/README.md

 # tpl-2022
-Source Code &amp; Homework for lessons at Tallinn French School's 2022 programming class
+Source Code &amp; Homework for lessons at Tallinn French School's 2022 programming class.

 ## You're in the right place!
 Find the homework and lecture notes from the subfolders: